ibm-cloud-docs/solution-tutorials/vpc-transit2.md

 ![Adding virtual private endpoint gateways](images/vpc-transit/vpc-transit-vpe.svg){: caption="Adding virtual private endpoint gateways" caption-side="bottom"}
 {: style="text-align: center;"}

-1. Create a {{site.data.keyword.databases-for-redis_full_notm}} instance and VPEs for the transit and each of the spoke VPCs, by applying the vpe_transit_tf and vpe_spokes_tf layers:
+1. Create a {{site.data.keyword.databases-for-postgresql_full_notm}} instance and VPEs for the transit and each of the spoke VPCs, by applying the vpe_transit_tf and vpe_spokes_tf layers:
    ```sh
    ./apply.sh vpe_transit_tf vpe_spokes_tf
    ```
    {: codeblock}

 1. There is a set of **vpe** and **vpedns** tests that are available in the pytest script.
-The **vpedns** test will verify that the DNS name of a {{site.data.keyword.databases-for-redis}} instance is within the private CIDR block of the enclosing VPC.
-The **vpe** test will execute a **redli** command to access the {{site.data.keyword.databases-for-redis}} instance remotely.
+The **vpedns** test will verify that the DNS name of a {{site.data.keyword.databases-for-postgresql}} instance is within the private CIDR block of the enclosing VPC.
+The **vpe** test will execute a **psql** command to access the {{site.data.keyword.databases-for-postgresql}} instance remotely.
 Test vpe and vpedns from spoke 0 zone 1:
-   - Expected fail: cross vpc access to the redis DNS names.
+   - Expected fail: cross vpc access to the postgresql DNS names.

    ```sh
    pytest -m 'vpe or vpedns' -k spoke0-z1